ilder-as/mock-hydro-power/readme.md

 ## Development Workflow

 1. Modify OpenAPI schemas in `components/` or the main spec in `openapi.yaml`
-2. Run `npm start` to regenerate types and start the server
+2. Run `npm run mock` to regenerate types and start the server
 3. The mock server will automatically use the updated specification

 ## Contributing